 Honesty.
 That’s it.

-It’s harder to lies than truths.
+It’s harder to tell lies than truths.
 Getting caught in a lie, which is likely to happen, leaves a far worse impression.
 If you’re an empathetic and team oriented person, behavioral part should be a breeze.
 There will likely be a few questions that requires having an opinion, might need to be careful how you express them without coming off too strong or controversial.

 Expect knowledge questions in the final round as well.
 All engineering managers and directors I’ve met have asked technical questions, and they were even a level deeper than previous rounds which I was a bit surprised by, as most online advice said this round usually don’t involve these types of questions.